Law enforcement by country: Bangladesh

 A police unit from the Bangladesh Police, serving as a part of the United Nations MONUSCO mission in the Democratic Republic of Congo.

 The Bangladesh Police is the main law enforcement agency of Bangladesh.
 It is administered under the Ministry of Home Affairs of the Government of Bangladesh.
 It plays a crucial role in maintaining peace, and enforcement of law and order within Bangladesh.
 Though the police are primarily concerned with the maintenance of law and order and security of persons and property of individuals, they also play a big role in the criminal justice system.

 Barbados

 The Barbados Police Service (BPS) is the main agency tasked with maintaining local law and order in the country of Barbados.
 The police force may in times of need call upon the Barbados Defence Force (BDF) and/or Regional Security System for additional support.

 Belarus

 Belarus is the heir to a law enforcement system similar to that of the Soviet era.
 Its main police force is the Militsiya (lit, Militia), under the authority of the Ministry of the Interior, and includes the regional police divisions, such as the Minsk City Police Department.
 There is also a military-style body with functions similar to those of a gendarmerie, the Internal Troops.
-In addition to its role as an intelligence service, the State Security Comitee (KGB RB, a direct heir to its Soviet counterpart) also serves as a political police force.
+In addition to its role as an intelligence service, the State Security Committee (KGB RB, a direct heir to its Soviet counterpart) also serves as a political police force.